sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 }
 {{< /highlight >}}

-### Using a proxy check to monitor a multiple proxy entities
+### Using a proxy check to monitor multiple proxy entities

 The [`proxy_requests` check attributes](#proxy-requests-top-level) allow Sensu to run a check for each entity that matches the definitions specified in the `entity_attributes`, resulting in monitoring events that represents each matching proxy entity.
 The entity attributes must match exactly as stated; no variables or directives have any special meaning, but you can still use [Sensu query expressions][11] to perform more complicated filtering on the available value, such as finding entities with particular subscriptions.